 16. Visit movie or TV locations.
 If you’re a film buff, travel to locations where your favorite movie or TV show was filmed.
 Visit Game of Thrones filming locations in Croatia, take a Sex and the City tour in New York City, or look for Hobbits in New Zealand.

 17. Investigate your heritage.
-Many of us have ancestors that came from another country, and seeing where they once lived can give you interesting insight on your own history.
+Many of us have ancestors that came from another country, like Italy or Ireland or Germany, and seeing where they once lived can give you interesting insight on your own history.

 18. Make it a challenge.
 Set a goal to watch a baseball game in every professional baseball stadium in the next 10 years.
 Or aim to visit 20 countries by a certain age, or swim in each of the four oceans, or visit the 10 tallest buildings in the world.
 Maybe you want to visit all of the former Yugoslavia countries.
 Whatever makes it challenging and fun for you!